 A use fee is required per night, per site.
 Sites typically hold a maximum of 6 people; see specific campgrounds for exceptions or group camping site allowances.

 Sites cannot be saved.
 Sites must be paid for within 30 minutes of arrival.
 Sites not occupied for 24 hours will be considered abandoned and property will be impounded.

 Vehicle length limits vary by area; please check with the individual campground or information posted on recreation.gov.
 Vehicles must be parked with all four wheels on pavement.
 Any vehicle that blocks trafﬁc ﬂow must be moved.
 Check locally for overflow parking options.
-Some locations require display of your campground permit payment stub on the dashboard of your vehicle.
+Your payment stub should be placed on the campsite site post.